soobinrho/cybersecurity-audit-automation/README.md

 # caa

-The purpose of this project is to help you with compliance and regulations by using technology we have available today, and to do so in a way that does not access, transmit, or store any of your sensitive information, such as your API tokens, GLB data (customer data), or PCI data (card numbers).
+The purpose of this project is to help you with compliance and regulations by using technology we have available today, and to do so in a way that does not access, transmit, or store any of your sensitive information, such as your API keys, GLB data (customer data), or PCI data (card numbers).

 I am in a unique position where I can create a web app that understands the everyday needs of CyberGRC teams (Cybersecurity Governance, Risk, and Compliance) because I'm in one of them.